Block141/crustaciator/README.md

 ## The start_all.sh script
 The `start_all.sh` script does three things:
-1. Runs the `db/start_db.sh` script
+1. Runs the `db/setup.sh` script
 2. Dynamically gets the db container's IP address and writes it to `api/db_ip_addr` so the api container can pick it up
 3. Runs the `api/start_api.sh` script

 ### The Database
 The `db` folder contains everything needed to run a containerized Postgres database with a pre-loaded `Person` table.
-The `start_db.sh` script will build the image from the `Dockerfile`, then run it as a background process.
-After a few seconds, it will exec into the running container and execute the `setup_db.sh` script that creates the `Person` table and inserts records.
+The `setup.sh` script will build the image from the `Dockerfile`, then run it as a background process.

-This service needs to be running before the Python API, because the Python API will need to have access to the database's IP address, which is assigned by Docker when the container starts.
+This service needs to be running _before_ the Python API container, because the Python API will need to have access to the database's IP address, which is assigned by Docker when the container starts.

 ### The API
 The `api` folder contains everything you need to run a Flask API (Python).
 Because Flask is a 3rd-party module, we have to make sure that the container has the necessary dependencies installed (listed in `requirements.txt`).